The Application Process

 - whether you have completed you AT project, or where you are up to in this process - and any experience in clinical audit or safety and quality processes

 3. Nominate 3 referees, supplying email and (ideally a mobile) phone number.
+Please carefully review the email before you submit, as incorrect email addresses mean your referees won't get the link.
 The website will automatically email your referees.
 Once they complete their reference, then you will be notified by return email that this has been completed.

 4. Submit the application

-5. Once your application has been submitted, you will then be able to make your preferences.
+5. Once your application has been submitted, you will then be able to make your preferences from the Menu.

 - Do NOT preference a position that you are not fully committed to accepting should it be offered.
 (If you are genuinely prepared to accept any offer at any health service, then please tick the "Yes" box at the top of the preference form - but you should ALSO fill in preferences).